munkireport/munkireport-php/docs/illuminate/user-migration.md

 * Unfortunately there is no support for `.yml` defined users in Laravel, although we could offer a migration tool later on if this becomes a huge concern.
+* Generating users from `/auth/create_local_user` will not be supported, you will have to use `please create:user` *OR* Register with a valid e-mail address.

 ### (Deprecated) NETWORK Authentication ###

 There is no such thing as "NETWORK" authentication in this release.
 It has been deprecated and will be replaced